pmodv/JH_Dash_demo/Readme.md

-JuliaHub Demo
+JuliaHub API and Dash Demo

 This repository consists of the two main programs:
-* a `Pluto` program, the contents of which are included in `plutoFiles`
+* a `Pluto` notebook, the contents of which are included in `plutoFiles`
 * ...and the main program, in the parent directory.

 The demo illustrates how to: